avilano/coursedog_qa/readme.md

 Hey there, this is my automation project for CourseDog's QA Engineer position, hope you like it!

 The project is using the cypress.io framework for automation with the cucumber plugin.
+It also uses Github Actions to run the automation after each push to master.

 ## Installation